This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Getting around Queenstown

 There’s an excellent public bus service in Queenstown, which costs from $2 NZD per journey.
 It connects the town’s main suburbs like Frankton, Shotover Country, Arrowtown, Fernhill, and Kelvin Heights with the CBD (or downtown.)

 The buses are very regular and reliable.
-The $2 fares are only available if you have a Bee Card, which can be purchased from the bus driver, the Otago Regional Council office in Frankton, or the i-SITE in the CBD for $5 NZD.
-It is a convenient tag on tag off system that you can top up online or with the driver.
-If you don’t have a Bee Card and wish to pay the driver with cash – it will cost $4 per adult per ride.
+The $2 NZD fares are only available if you have a Bee Card, which can be purchased from the bus driver, the Otago Regional Council office in Frankton, or the i-SITE in the CBD for $5 NZD.
+It is a convenient tag-on-tag-off system that you can top up online or with the driver.
+If you don’t have a Bee Card and wish to pay the driver with cash – it will cost $4 NZD per adult per ride.

 You can check out the Queenstown public bus timetable here.

 You can also grab a ferry from either Frankton Marina, Bayview, or the Hilton Hotel into Queenstown.
 The ferry service operates approximately every hour and costs $10 NZD with a bee card or $14 NZD without a bee card each way for an adult.
 They only sell one-way tickets.

 If you prefer to self-drive, Queenstown is an easy town to drive in, with just one road into the town State Highway 6 (SH6).
 Even driving further afield to towns like Arrowtown and Wanaka from Queenstown is pretty easy.
 Traffic in Queenstown tends to be pretty quiet but does get busier at weekends and during school holidays.
 The only thing I must warn you about is parking, which is sometimes pretty difficult to find in the downtown area.